stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 or Davenport's first electric engine.
 I knew of a better way, and told them so, but they paid no attention to me.
 God, the fools!
-As if I didn't know all there is to know about men and death and electricity--student, man, and boy--technologist and engineer--soldier of fortune. . . . "
+As if I didn't know all there is to know about men and death and electricity--student, man, and boy--technologist and engineer--soldier of fortune. . . ."_

 He leaned back and narrowed his eyes.

-  "I was in Maximilian's army twenty years and more ago.
+_"I was in Maximilian's army twenty years and more ago.
 They were going to make me a nobleman.
 Then those damned greasers killed him and I had to go home.
 But I came back--back and forth, back and forth.
-I live in Rochester, N.Y. . . . "
+I live in Rochester, N.Y. . . ."_

 His eyes grew deeply crafty, and he leaned forward, touching me on the knee with the fingers of a paradoxically delicate hand.

-  "I came back, I say, and I went deeper than any of them.
+_"I came back, I say, and I went deeper than any of them.
 I hate greasers, but I like Mexicans!
 A puzzle?
 Listen to me, young fellow--you don't think Mexico is really Spanish, do you?
 God, if you knew the tribes I know!
-In the mountains--in the mountains--Anahuac--Tenochtitlan--the old ones. . . . "
+In the mountains--in the mountains--Anahuac--Tenochtitlan--the old ones. . . ."_

 His voice changed to a chanting and not unmelodious howl.

-  "Iä!
+_"Iä!
 Huitzilopotchli! . . .
 Nahuatlacatl!
 Seven, seven, seven . . .
 Xochimilca, Chalca, Tepaneca, Acolhua, Tlahuica, Tlascalteca, Azteca! . . .
 Iä!
 Iä!
 I have been to the Seven Caves of Chicomoztoc, but no one shall ever know!
-I tell you  because you will never repeat it.
+I tell you because you will never repeat it."_

 He subsided, and resumed a conversational tone.

-  "It would surprise you to know what things are told in the mountains.
+_"It would surprise you to know what things are told in the mountains.
 Huitzilopotchli is coming back . . . of that there can be no doubt.
 Any peon south of Mexico City can tell you that.
 But I meant to do nothing about it.
 I went home, as I tell you, again and again, and was going to benefit society with my electric executioner when that cursed Albany legislature adopted the other way.
 A joke, sir, a joke!
-Grandfather's chair--sit by the fireside--Hawthorne-- "
+Grandfather's chair--sit by the fireside--Hawthorne--"_

 The man was chuckling with a morbid parody of good nature.

-  "Why, sir, I'd like to be the first man to sit in their damned chair and feel their little two-bit battery current!
+_"Why, sir, I'd like to be the first man to sit in their damned chair and feel their little two-bit battery current!
 It wouldn't make a frog's legs dance!
 And they expect to kill murderers with it--reward of merit--everything!
 But then, young man, I saw the uselessness--the pointless illogicality, as it were--of killing just a few.
-Everybody is a murderer--they murder ideas--steal inventions--stole mine by watching, and watching, and watching-- "
+Everybody is a murderer--they murder ideas--steal inventions--stole mine by watching, and watching, and watching--"_

 The man choked and paused, and I spoke soothingly.

-  "I'm sure your invention was much the better, and probably they'll come to use it in the end. "
+_"I'm sure your invention was much the better, and probably they'll come to use it in the end."_

 Evidently my tact was not great enough, for his response shewed fresh irritation.

-  ""Sure,' are you?
+_"Sure, are you?
 Nice, mild, conservative assurance!
 Cursed lot you care-- but you'll soon know!
 Why, damn you, all the good there ever will be in that electric chair will have been stolen from me.
 The ghost of Nezahualpilli told me that on the sacred mountain.
-They watched, and watched, and watched-- "
+They watched, and watched, and watched--"_

 He choked again, then gave another of those gestures in which he seemed to shake both his head and his facial expression.
 That seemed temporarily to steady him.

-  "What my invention needs is testing.
+_"What my invention needs is testing.
 That is it--here.
 The wire hood or head-net is flexible, and slips on easily.
 Neckpiece binds but doesn't choke.
 Electrodes touch forehead and base of cerebellum--all that's necessary.
 Stop the head, and what else can go?
 The fools up at Albany, with their carved oak easy-chair, think they've got